HCIILAB/SCUT-FBP5500-Database-Release/README.md

 We trained three different CNN models (AlexNet, ResNet-18, ResNeXt-50) on SCUT-FBP5500 dataset for facial beauty prediction by using the L2-norm distance loss.
 Each raw RGB image is resized as 256\*256, and then a 227\*227 random crop of raw image is obtained to feed into AlexNet, while a 224\*224 random crop is sent to ResNet and ResNeXt.
 The model parameters are initialized by the pretrained CNN models of ImageNet and updated by mini-batch Stochastic Gardient Descent (SGD), where the learning rate is initialized as 0.001 and decreased by a factor of 10 per 5000 iterations.
 We set the batchsize as 16, momentum coefficient as 0.9, maximum iterations as 20000, and weight decay coefficient as 5e-4 for AlexNet while 1e-4 for ResNet and ResNeXt.

 All the experiments were implemented on two different platforms separately, Caffe and Pytorch.
 And we release the codes of feed-forward implementation and the CNN models that were trained by the data of 'train_1.txt'.
 Please refer to the 'trained_models_for_caffe' and 'trained_models_for_pytorch' folders for more details.
+### Trained Models for Caffe
 The trained models for Caffe (Size = 322MB) can be downloaded through the following links:
 * Download link1 (faster for people in China):

   https://pan.baidu.com/s/1byWe21ATKnpGarKY5feg1g> (PASSWORD：owgm; Zip PASSWORD: 12345)
 * Download link2 (faster for people in other places):

   https://drive.google.com/file/d/1un5CjTz_49Lg6MTNQn99WD7FjFqEJGoY/view (Zip PASSWORD: 12345)

-### Requirements For Caffe:
+#### Requirements:
 * Python 2.7
 * Caffe
 * Numpy
 * Matplotlib
 * Scikit-image

+### Trained Models for Pytorch
 And the trained models for Pytorch (Size = 101MB) can be downloaded throught the following link:
 * Download link:

 https://pan.baidu.com/s/1OhyJsCMfAdeo8kIZd29yAw (PASSWORD: ateu)

-### Requirements For Pytorch:
+#### Requirements:
 * Python 2.7
 * Torch 1.0.1
 * Numpy